25 Ways to Lead, Inspire and Motivate Your Team to Greatness

 The only way you are going to know what your team needs from you in order to be more successful is to listen to them.
 Sometimes simply listening can help you to identify ways you can provide what is needed.

-Fancy internal awards and recognition is great, and some employees feed off that, but your team will perform much better when they know that they have your respect.
+Awards and recognition are great, and some employees feed off that.
+But your team will perform much better when they know that they have your respect.
 Show respect for their hard work and dedication -- it will create a much more productive team.

 Lead by example

 Your habits and leadership will rub off on your team.
-If you disappear for a few hours at lunch time or dip out early to shoot 9-holes of golf you aren't leading by example.
+If you disappear for a few hours at lunch time or dip out early to play a round of golf, you aren't leading by example.
 You should never dip below the bar you set and expect your team to perform at.

-Gone is the old stigma of a mean and miserable hard-ass business owner sitting in his or her corner office hidden and barely accessible.
-If your team knows they can come to you at any time with a problem, concern or suggestion and you will hear them out then it is going to help create a well-oiled machine.
+If your team knows they can come to you at any time with a problem, concern or suggestion and you will hear them out, then it is going to help create a well-oiled machine.

 Stress your company's purpose